lyz-code/blue-book/docs/writing/writing.md

   statistical significance; this common confusion is one reason for ["statistical-significance considered harmful"](http://lesswrong.com/lw/g13/against_nhst/))

+* To make your writing concise: write your first draft, get its word count, then multiply that number by 0.9 (90%).
+Cut your writing down to that new word count.

 # Vim enhancements

 * [vim-pencil](https://github.com/reedes/vim-pencil) looks promising but it's